 Nevertheless, the Slovenian authorities did not give any water nor food to the group.

 “They (the Slovenian officers) didn’t give us any water, they just got angrier with us.
-(Thus) we drank the water from the toilet.”
+We drank the water from the toilet.”

-Reportedly the group received many papers while they were detained and they were then forced to sign them, even if any translator was present.
-The respondent explained to have signed two papers not having any idea of the content.
+Reportedly the group received many papers while they were detained and they were then forced to sign them, even though no translator was present.
+The respondent reported to have signed two papers not having any idea of the content.

 “I couldn’t understand the language of Slovenian police. (…) They also told us something, but we could not understand what they said.”

 The respondent highlighted that the group expressed the intention to seek asylum.
-However, the police officer would have replied closing the door of the room where they were detained and shouting angrily.
+However, the police officer replied closing the door of the room where they were detained and shouting angrily.